-- Increase your Intelligence score of your choice by 1, to a maximum of 20. - Once per short or long rest, as an action, choose one creature you can see within 60 feet of you.
-The target must make an Intelligence saving throw (DC 8 + your Intelligence modifier + your proficiency bonus), or it thinks it's perceiving a threatening creature just out of its sight; until the end of your next turn, it can't use reactions, and melee attack rolls against it have advantage.
+- Increase your Intelligence score by 1, to a maximum of 20. - Once per short or long rest, as an action, choose one creature you can see within 30 feet of you.
+The target must make an Intelligence saving throw (DC 8 + your Intelligence modifier + your proficiency bonus).
+On a failed save, until the end of your next turn, the creature can't use reactions, and melee weapon attacks have advantage against it.